fjavierm/ceh/10-Denial_of_Services/README.md

 A number of popular centralized botnet topologies have been observed, including:

-* Star Network Topology.
+* Star Network Topology
-* Multi-Server Network Topology.
+* Multi-Server Network Topology
-* Hierarchical Network Topology.
+* Hierarchical Network Topology

 ### The peer-to-peer botnet model